Table of contents

 This is the single biggest differentiator for active traders.

-LucidFlex: 5-7 business days after requesting a payout.
-You also need 5 profitable days before you can submit each request.
-Even if you hit your cap in 2 sessions, you're waiting at least 5 green days before you can even click the button.
-Total cycle time: roughly 2 weeks.
+LucidFlex: you need 5 profitable days before you can submit each payout request.
+Even if you hit your cap in 2 sessions, you're waiting at least 5 green days before you can click the button.
+Once you do request, approval typically clears within minutes.
+The money lands the same day on US Plaid ACH, in 2 to 4 business days through WorkMarket to an international bank, and in up to eight over the PayPal route.
+Total cycle time: roughly 10 calendar days.

 LucidMaxx: Daily payouts.
 No caps, no waiting.
 You make money today, you get paid today.
 This is the fastest payout structure in the entire prop trading industry that I'm aware of.

-The difference between Flex and Pro over time is staggering.
-On Flex, a single payout cycle takes roughly 14 calendar days.
-On Pro, you can complete a cycle in 4 business days.
-That's roughly 3x more cycles per year with the same trading performance.
+The difference between Flex and Pro over time is still significant.
+On Flex, a single payout cycle takes roughly 10 calendar days.
+On Pro, you can complete a cycle in roughly 5 calendar days.
+Over the same stretch of calendar, that is roughly twice as many payout cycles for the same trading performance.

 Consistency Rules in the Funded Phase